top of page

 What Employers Need to Know About Payroll Taxes in 2021

-Employers withhold a certain amount of money from employees` earnings and remit the same to the government on behalf of their employees and themselves regularly.
+Employers withhold a certain amount of money from employee's earnings and pay the same to the government on behalf of their employees and themselves regularly.
 This money is what is known as payroll taxes, and it must be deducted based on wages, bonuses, and salaries earned by employees.

-The employer is responsible for calculating how much to withhold from each employee's earnings and remit the money to the appropriate taxing agencies (federal, state, and local tax authorities).
-You`ll need the guide provided by the IRS to do this. otherwise, you can consult with a professional HR service provider.
-The United States government generates a substantial amount of revenue from payroll taxes, so you can be sure that failing to pay or paying late will attract fines, which on their own, are also a source of revenue.
+The employer is responsible for calculating how much to withhold from each employee's earnings and paying the money to the appropriate taxing agencies (federal, state, and local tax authorities).
+You'll need the guide provided by the IRS to do this.
+Alternatively, you can consult with a professional HR service provider.

 Revenues from payroll taxes are used to fund Medicare, Social Security, defense, recreation, education, healthcare, and other social insurance benefits.

-Payroll taxes refers to other employment taxes, excluding personal income taxes.
+Payroll taxes refer to other employment taxes, excluding personal income taxes.
 However, the concept of payroll taxes generally incorporates both income taxes (withholding taxes) and FICA taxes.
-Payroll taxes specifically refer to FICA (Social Security and Medicare) taxes and local taxes withheld from employees’ paycheck, and the additional percentages that the employer pays.
+Payroll taxes specifically refer to FICA (Social Security and Medicare) taxes and local taxes withheld from employees’ paychecks, and the additional percentages that the employer pays.

 What's Included in Payroll Taxes?

-The payroll or employment taxes that an employer remits to the federal and state agencies on behalf of itself and employees includes the following individual taxes:
+The payroll or employment taxes that an employer pays to the federal and state agencies on behalf of itself and its employees include the following individual taxes:

 Federal Income Tax

-Employers must withhold this from employees` earnings and pay it to the federal government on behalf of the employee.
+Employers must withhold this from employees' earnings and pay it to the federal government on behalf of the employee.
 The amount of federal income tax withheld is generally based on the amount an employee earns.
+Federal payroll tax rates for 2024 are:

-Employers must use the information provided in the Form W-4, filled out by employees when onboarded to determine the amount of tax to withhold from their paychecks.
-And as the income of employees increases, so will the income tax due.
+Employers must use the information provided in the Form W-4, filled out by employees when onboarded to determine the amount of tax to withhold from employee paychecks.
+As the income of employees increases, so will the income tax due.
+Employers also need to include a form showing they've paid state unemployment taxes, which can qualify them for a tax credit.
+This credit can bring the FUTA tax rate down to as low as 0.6%.

 State Income Tax